Why isn't our food safer, consumer group asks in new report

 If it seems like there are more food recalls lately, it’s because there are.
 And a new report Thursday from the Public Interest Research Group argues that federal health officials can and should be doing more to protect the U.S. food supply.

 “These recalls are a warning to everyone that something is rotten in our fields and slaughterhouses.
-Government agencies need to make sure that the food that reaches people’s mouths won’t make them sick,” said Garber.
+Government agencies need to make sure that the food that reaches people’s mouths won’t make them sick,” said Adam Garber, the group's consumer watchdog.

 Why you must avoid romaine lettuceNov.
 21, 201803:33